tbembersimeao/redcap-external-modules/docs/official-documentation.md

 ### How to create plugin pages for your module

+A module can have plugin pages (or what resemble traditional REDCap plugins).
+They are called "plugin" pages because they exist as a new page (i.e., does not currently exist in REDCap), whereas a hook runs in-line inside of an existing REDCap page/request.

-A module can have plugin pages (or what resemble what are traditionally referred to as REDCap plugins).
-The difference between module plugin pages and traditional plugins is that while you would typically navigate directly  to a traditional plugin's URL in a web browser (e.g., https://example.com/redcap/plugins/votecap/pluginfile.php?pid=26), all module plugins can only be accessed through the External Modules framework's directory (e.g., https://example.com/redcap/redcap_vX.X.X/ExternalModules/?id=3&page=pluginfile&pid=26).
+The difference between module plugin pages and traditional plugins is that while you would typically navigate directly to a traditional plugin's URL in a web browser (e.g., https://example.com/redcap/plugins/votecap/pluginfile.php?pid=26), module plugins cannot be accessed directly but can only be accessed through the External Modules framework's directory (e.g., https://example.com/redcap/redcap_vX.X.X/ExternalModules/?id=3&page=pluginfile&pid=26).
 Thus it is important to note that PHP files in a module's directory (e.g., /redcap/modules/votecap/pluginfile.php) cannot be accessed directly from the web browser.

 Note: If you are building links to plugin pages in your module, you should use the  `getUrl()` method (documented in the methods list below), which will build the URL all the required parameters for you.

-Adding a plugin page for your module is fairly easy.
+**Add a link on the project menu to your plugin:** Adding a plugin page to your module is fairly easy.
 First, it requires adding an item to the `links` option in the config.json file.
-For the link to show up in a project where the module is enabled, put the link settings (name, icon, and url) under the `project` sub-option, as seen below, in which *url* notes that index.php in the module directory will be the endpoint of the URL, *"VoteCap"* will be the link text displayed, and *brick.png* in the REDCap version's image directory will be used as the icon (this is optional).
+In order for the plugin link to show up in a project where the module is enabled, put the link settings (name, icon, and url) under the `project` sub-option, as seen below, in which *url* notes that index.php in the module directory will be the endpoint of the URL, *"VoteCap"* will be the link text displayed, and *brick.png* in the REDCap version's image directory will be used as the icon (this is optional).
 You may add as many links as you wish.

-**Add a link on the project menu to your plugin:**
 ``` json
 {
    "links": {